What Are Acrylic Resins and Binders

 Use Brenntag North America as Your Thermoplastic Acrylic Resin Supplier

 Brenntag North America is an industry leader in the distribution of coatings and construction raw materials.
-The relationships with customers and Brenntag has established are enduring and long-term.
+The relationships with customers and suppliers Brenntag has established are enduring and long-term.
 With customer satisfaction as our top priority, we have experienced technology specialists and account managers ready to offer advice and deliver customized solutions.

-Our global network of acrylic resins spans 74 countries and 530 locations.
+Our global network of acrylic resins suppliers spans 74 countries and 530 locations.
 With a portfolio of well over 10,000 products, Brenntag is a one-stop shop for all your acrylic resins needs.
 If your company uses quality adhesives, fast-drying paints, durable coatings, or some other related item, contact us today for cost-effective product and delivery solutions.